 Opening times: 10am to 9pm (closes at 2pm on Christmas Eve).

-Reason to visit: This is the original Christmas market and one of the best.
+Reason to visit: This is the original Christmas market and one of the best in the world.
 The cute plum people are a fun local specialty.

 Recommended tour: Christmas City Culinary Tour.

 Specialities: Nuremberg bratwurst in a bread roll, classic gingerbread (lebkuchen), almond cookies, feuerzangenbowle and kartoffelpuffers.

 Where to stay: Karl August is a highly-rated sustainable hotel, 1 minute from the Christmas market.

 I suggest staying at Hotel Karl August as it’s a 1-minute walk (less than 100 meters) to the main Christmas market.
 This is an eco-friendly hotel known for its excellent service.